 Twitchell Reservoir annual releases for in-stream groundwater recharge since 1967 have ranged from zero during low rainfall years and drought periods to a maximum of 243,660 af in 1998, as illustrated in a bar chart of annual reservoir releases (Figure 2.2-1b).
 In general, and most notably in the Twitchell Recharge Area, groundwater levels have tended to track Twitchell releases since the beginning of reservoir operations (see Figure 2.1-2 and 2.2-1b).
-The long-term average annual release amount (for the period 1967 through present) is 47,800 afy, with belowaverage releases during roughly two-thirds of those years.
+The long-term average annual release amount (for the period 1967 through present) is 47,100 afy, with belowaverage releases during roughly two-thirds of those years.
 The five-year period from 1995 through 1999 is notable for continual releases in amounts well above the annual average, reflecting a wetter climatic period from 1993 through 1998.
 Also notable are multiple year periods when releases dropped to zero, specifically from 1987 through 1990 and from 2002 through 2004, reflecting the drier climatic conditions during those periods of time.
 While releases in 2005 and 2006 amounted to about 106,000 and 80,000 af, respectively, drier climatic conditions persisted with no releases for in-stream groundwater recharge in 2009 or 2010.
 The release of nearly 99,100 af of water from Twitchell Reservoir was conducted from February 2011 through March 2012, with the latter marking the beginning of a severe drought with no releases through 2016.
-In 2017, releases began in August through the remainder of the year (and have continued through early 2018).
-For calendar year 2017, total releases were estimated as 52,640 af (based on recorded reservoir storage and climatic data for 2017).
+In 2017, releases began in August and continued through the remainder of 2017 and into April 2018.
+Total releases were estimated as 52,640 af in 2017 and 12,140 af in 2018 (based on recorded reservoir storage and climatic data for 2017-18).